 Art Studio, Week 6 24-28 Aug 2020

-Researching biological processes of cicada and artists who have investigated this area, photography with Peter Miles and engaging Weta Workshop.
+Researching biological processes of cicada and other artists and art movements that investigate this area, photography with Peter Miles and engaging Weta Workshop.

 the scientific classification for cicada is : Kingdom - Animalia Phylum - Arthropoda Class - Insecta Order - Hemiptera (sucking mouthparts) Infraorder - Cicadomorpha Superfamily - Cicadoidea Families - Tettigarctidae and Cicadidae

 cicadidae have been on earth for over 40 million years (paleocene) and the tettigarctidae family of the hairy cicadas in Australia are dated to 240 million years

 the Cicadidae family has over 3,200 species worldwide

 Aotearoa /NZ cicada are part of the Cicadidae family and evolved from 2 species that arrived 11-15 million years ago from New Caledonia and Australia